 What is ELSA?

 There will always be children and young people in schools facing life challenges that detract from their ability to engage with learning.
 Some will require greater support to increase their emotional literacy than others.
-ELSA is an initiative developed and supported by educational psychologists.
+ELSA (Emotional Literacy Support Assistant) intervention is an initiative developed and supported by Educational Psychologists.
 It recognises that children learn better and are happier in school if their emotional needs are also addressed.

 In ELSA, we aim to provide support for a wide range of emotional needs: